stuntrally/stuntrally3/docs/Contributing.md

 ------------------------
 ## Programmers

-If you know C++, [Ogre-Next](https://forums.ogre3d.org/viewforum.php?f=25) (2 and up) or shaders,
+If you know C++, [Ogre-Next](https://forums.ogre3d.org/viewforum.php?f=25) (3.0 and up) or shaders,
 and preferably could handle some of the [Roadmap](Roadmap.md) tasks.
 Details for tools and sources are in [Developing](Developing.md).
-Own ideas could also go into SR, just need some discussion first.
+Own ideas could also go into SR3, just need some discussion first.
 Most ideas are already in [Tasks](https://stuntrally.tuxfamily.org/mantis/view_all_bug_page.php).
 Sorted by P (priority): 1 is most important, higher are less so.

 Medium changes can go through [pull requests](https://github.com/stuntrally/stuntrally/pulls).